 3. Fill the hole up halfway with soil and then continue filling the hole, pushing down on the soil to eliminate any holes.

-4. Create a trench around the tree with a radius of two inches from the trunk.
+4. Create a shallow trench around the tree with a radius of 2 inches from the trunk.

 5. Use this trench to thoroughly water the tree.
 Avoid overwatering the trench—the tree should not be in standing water.

 If properly planted and maintained, you will see your first apples in two to five years for dwarf Honeycrisp apple trees and seven to eight years for full-size trees.
-Note: white blossoms on your tree should appear during April, and the apples themselves will be ripe and ready to pick by September.
+White blossoms should appear during April, and the apples themselves will be ripe and ready to pick by September.

-Full-size Honeycrisp apple trees that have been properly cared for typically live between 35–45 years.
+• Full-size Honeycrisp apple trees that have been properly cared for typically live between 35 and 45 years.
 If you buy a smaller Honeycrisp tree from a nursery, the tree will likely have a shorter lifespan of 20 to 25 years.

 Tolerance and Susceptibility